MetPX/sarracenia/doc/sr_postv3.7.rst

 AMQP is a universal message passing protocol with many different options to support many different messaging patterns.
 MetPX-sarracenia specifies and uses a small subset of AMQP patterns.
-An important element of sarracenia development was to select from the many possibilities a small subset of methods are general and easily understood, in order to maximize potential for interoperability.
+An important element of Sarracenia development was to select from the many possibilities a small subset of methods are general and easily understood, in order to maximize potential for interoperability.

 Analogy FTP
 ~~~~~~~~~~~